galfau/galfau/README.md

 ### Hi there 👋
-I'm **Giancarlo Alfau**, a Software Developer from Santo Domingo, Dominican Republic.
+I'm **Giancarlo Alfau**, a Software Developer from Santo Domingo, Dominican Republic with more than 20 years of experience.

 ### 🔭 Expertise
 - PHP